-Instructors Dr. Rebecca Broyer Dr. Thomas Bertolini
+Instructor Dr. Thomas Bertolini

-rbroyer@usc.edu tbertoli@usc.edu

-(213) 740-0620 (213) 740-3257
+tbertoli@usc.edu (213) 740-3257

-Office Hours Virtual office hours will be held exclusively online via Skype Mondays and Wednesdays from 2:45 - 4:00.
+Office Hours Virtual office hours will be held exclusively online via Skype Mondays and not be there.

+Wednesdays from 2:45 - 4:00 pm.
 Follow the instructions on the course website to register your Skype name (and to download and install Skype if need be) by clicking on "Office Hours".
-Do not arrive in person at Dr. Broyer's or Dr. Bertolini's office since they will likely not be there.
+Do not arrive in person at Dr. Bertolini's office since he will likely

-Course https://chemmac1.usc.edu/221/ Website
+Course Website https://chemmac1.usc.edu/221/

-Web and Dr. Bruno Herreros
+Web and Dr. Bruno Herreros Technical

-Technical herreros@usc.edu

-Issues